AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/document-permissions.md

 content-type: reference
 product-area: user-management
 navigation-topic: grant-and-request-access-to-objects
-title: Share a document in Adobe Workfront
+title: Share a document
 description: Your Adobe Workfront administrator grants users access to view or edit documents when they assign access levels, as explained in Grant access to documents.
 ---

-# Share a document in Adobe Workfront
+# Share a document

 Your Adobe Workfront administrator grants users access to view or edit documents when they assign access levels, as explained in [Grant access to documents](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-documents.md).

 The access level that the Workfront administrator grants to users allows them to either view or edit documents.
 In addition to this, other users can also grant others permissions to view or manage specific documents that they uploaded themselves or that they have access to share.

 Permissions are specific to one item in Workfront and define what actions one can take on that item.
-For information about object permissions, see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For information about object permissions, see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 The user who uploads a document to Workfront has Manage permissions to it, by default.